1. What is CMHC Insurance?

 8. Common Questions About CMHC Insurance

 No. CMHC insurance cannot be cancelled or removed from your mortgage.
 It stays for the life of that mortgage, even if you reach 20% equity through payments or home appreciation.
-However, if you refinance with 20%+ equity, the new mortgage won't require insurance.
+However, if you refinance with 20%+ equity, the new mortgage will not require insurance.

 No. CMHC insurance premiums are not tax deductible for a primary residence in Canada.
-They're considered part of your mortgage cost, not an investment expense.
+They are considered part of your mortgage cost, not an investment expense.
+If you have a rental property, the situation may differ — consult a tax professional.

-Do I pay GST/HST on the CMHC premium?
+Do I pay GST or HST on the CMHC premium? +

-What credit score do I need for CMHC insurance?
+What credit score do I need to qualify for CMHC insurance? +

-Can I get CMHC insurance for investment properties?
+Can I get CMHC insurance for an investment property or second home? +

-No. CMHC insurance is only available for owner-occupied properties.
-Investment properties, second homes, and vacation properties require a minimum 20% down payment.
+No. CMHC mortgage default insurance is only available for owner-occupied properties intended as your primary residence.
+Investment properties, rental properties, second homes, and vacation properties require a minimum 20% down payment and do not qualify for any mortgage default insurance.

 Calculate Your CMHC Premium